Wilson joins Newcastle from Bournemouth

 Manager Steve Bruce is delighted that Wilson has been added to his attacking options as his team look to improve on their 13th-placed finish last season.

-"Callum is somebody I've admired for a long time and I'm delighted to get him," Bruce added.
+"Callum is somebody I've admired for a long time and I'm delighted to get him," Bruce said.

 "He has done fantastically well at Bournemouth and was deservedly playing centre forward for England less than two years ago.